 Habitat: Black Willow has a shallow, widely spreading root system.
 It prefers full sun in wet to moist soils but will tolerate dry soils and produce a less vigorous plant.
 The twigs, which snap off so readily will set roots if they are in damp soil.

 Names: The genus name for the willows, Salix, is the Latin name for a willow and means 'to leap' referring to the fast growth in the spring.
 The species name, nigra, is Latin for black.
-The author name for the plant classification - ‘Marshall’ is for Humphry Marshall (1722-1801), American Botanist, who published in 1785 - Arboretum Americanum: The American Grove, an Alphabetical Catalogue of Forest Trees and Shrubs, Natives of the American United States.
+The author name for the plant classification from 1785 - ‘Marshall’ is for Humphry Marshall (1722-1801), American Botanist, who published - Arboretum Americanum: The American Grove, an Alphabetical Catalogue of Forest Trees and Shrubs, Natives of the American United States (1785).

-Above: 1st & 2nd photos - Black Willow has an irregular crown, upright branches and a trunk that is usually leaning.
+Above: 1st and 2nd photos - Black Willow has an irregular crown, upright branches and a trunk that is usually leaning.
 3rd photo - Older bark is deeply fissured into forking scaly ridges.

 Below: 2nd photo - A female catkin showing the long green pistils and paired yellow stigma.